AxisCommunications/signed-video-framework-examples/apps/validator/README.md

 ## Building the validator application
 Below are meson commands to build the validator application.
 First you need to have the signed-video-framework library installed.
 Installing the share library and applications locally is in many cases preferably.

+Then build the validator application with meson as
 ```
 meson -Dvalidator=true path/to/signed-video-framework-examples path/to/build/folder
 meson install -C path/to/build/folder